 mTeSR™1

 cGMP, feeder-free maintenance medium for human ES and iPS cells

 Need a high-quality cell source?
-Use the hiPSC SCTi003-A (female) or SCTi004-A (male) control lines, manufactured with mTeSR™ Plus.
+Choose from our hiPSC healthy control lines, manufactured with mTeSR™ Plus.

+mTeSR™1